mycargus/panda-paws-tdd/README.md

 The only two files you'll need to focus on are `assignees_list.rb` (where the method skeleton is defined) and `specs/assignees_list_specs.rb` (where you'll code your automated tests).

 Note that numerous scenarios are already outlined in `specs/assignees_list_specs.rb`.
-Your task is to fill in the `it` blocks with code.
+All but the first spec are commented out.
+Execute the spec and observe the failing result.
+This is good!
+Now add code to the `assignees_list()` method to make the spec pass.
+Repeat these steps until all the specs are uncommented and passing.

 To execute your automated specs, run `bundle exec spring rspec specs/assignees_list_specs.rb`